Sifting the breastfeeding myths from the breastfeeding facts will help

 7. Myth ~ Breast milk does not contain enough Iron.

-Truth ~ Breast milk generally does contain enough iron, the only reason why formulas contain more iron, is because the Iron in breast milk is absorbed much easier than the Iron in Formulas.
+Truth ~ Breast milk generally does contain enough iron, the only reason why formulas contain high iron levels, is because the Iron in breast milk is absorbed much easier than the Iron in Formulas.

 8. Myth ~ Breastfeeding is more effort and more time-consuming.

-Truth ~ It depends on the individual, but most mothers who have breastfed and formula fed, have said that formula feeding involves more effort.
+Truth ~ It depends on the individual, but most mothers who have breastfed and formula fed, have said that formula feeding involves copious amounts of effort.
 When you formula feed, you have to get the bottles ready and clean them.
-Breast milk is always available and at the right temperature, with no cleaning needed afterward.
+Breast milk is always available and

 9. Myth ~ Formulas are just as good as breast milk.